axelbaxel/foodMap/README.md

 # foodMap #

-Idea is to show restaurants/fast-food places and their menus, but can be used to show any points of interest.
+Original idea was to show restaurants/fast-food places and their menus on a map, but can be used to show any points of interest.
 Extra feature that might be implemented is finding nearest public transport stops.

 Shows places on a map and in a list.
 Includes a searchbar that filters out results.